wp-plugins/magic-google-maps/readme.txt

 = 3.
 Do I need Google Maps API key? =

 The Google Maps does not require an API key to function correctly.
-However read more information [Google Maps API] (https://developers.google.com/maps/signup)
+However if you would like to find more about Google maps API read this [Google Maps API] (https://developers.google.com/maps/signup)

 == Screenshots ==